Get insider access

 • Sennheiser HD 560S: The Sennheiser HD 560S are wired headphones with a fairly similar neutral sound as the Philips Fidelio X2HR.
 However, their passive soundstage doesn't feel as wide, and they have a worse build quality.
 See our review

-• Sennheiser Game One Gaming Headset: As a dedicated gaming headset, the Sennheiser Game One Gaming Headset is comfortable with a good passive soundstage performance.
-However, its sound profile is very light on low bass compared to the Drop + Sennheiser/EPOS PC38X, so your audio lacks rumble and body.
+• Sennheiser Game One Gaming Headset: As a dedicated gaming headset, the Sennheiser Game One Gaming Headset is comfortable and has a good passive soundstage performance.
+However, its sound profile is very light on low-bass compared to the Drop + Sennheiser/EPOS PC38X, so your audio lacks rumble and body.
 See our review

 Recent Updates